GiorgiGrigolia06/GiorgiGrigolia06/README.md

 ## 📝 About
-- Full-time music junkie 🎸🤓
+- Full-time music junkie 🎸
 - Looking forward to the day when I muster the audacity to start coding in Neovim 👽
-- I used to love writing but all I write now is README files ✍️
+- I used to write copies but all I write now is README files ✍️
 - When I'm not coding, I'm either watching Primeagen streams or horror movies 🍿

 ## 🚀 Languages and Tools